Rikkefanoe/spatial-reasoning/README.md

 ### The repository is structured with 3 folders:
 >**Demo**
 - Includes a definition file, scenario file, z3 jar, vdmj annotation jar and vdmj that are used to execute a small demo to evaluate the equality of two numbers for proof of concept.
- - To run the demo, change directory to the DEMO folder and run: *java -cp ".;vdmj-4.4.5.jar;annotationsRD-4.4.5-SNAPSHOT.jar;com.microsoft.z3.jar" com.fujitsu.vdmj.VDMJ  -annotations -vdmpp .\spatialDefinitions.vdmpp*
+ - To run the demo, change directory to the Demo folder and run: *java -cp ".;vdmj-4.4.5.jar;annotationsRD-4.4.5-SNAPSHOT.jar;com.microsoft.z3.jar" com.fujitsu.vdmj.VDMJ  -annotations -vdmpp .\spatialDefinitions.vdmpp*

 >Development
 - Includes subfolders: